Professor Akbar Rasulov

-Akbar Rasulov teaches four options in public international law and international economic law on the LLB and the LLM programmes.
+Akbar teaches on a variety of international law courses on the LLB and the LLM programmes.

-His main research interests lie in the area of international law (mainly international law and development, international legal history, and international public order).
-Sometimes he also tries to moonlight as a legal theorist for reasons he is not entirely sure he can identify.
-When that happens, he tends to become quite interested in discourse theory, semiotics, and all things post-structuralist.
+His main research interests lie in the areas of international economic law and general international law, with a particular interest in law and development, history of international legal thought, economic coercion, and North-South tensions.
+Sometimes he also tries to moonlight as a legal theorist.
+When that happens, he usually tends to be drawn to discourse analysis, semiotics, and critical legal studies.
 The rest of the time he just sticks to what he likes to believe is law and economics.

 Rasulov, A. (2017) What is critique?
 Towards a sociology of disciplinary heterodoxy in contemporary international law.
 In: d'Aspremont, J., Gazzini, T., Nollkamper, A. and Werner, W. (eds.)
 International Law as a Profession.
 Cambridge University Press: Cambridge, pp. 189-221.
 ISBN 9781107140394